 Making a film canister rocket is a thrilling science experiment to teach children about pressure, states of matter, and chemical reactions.
 There is nothing better than the anticipation of waiting for a film canister rocket to take off at any moment!
 This time we launched our film canister rockets using dry ice, which added an extra element of excitement.
-Anything to get the kids excited about science, right?!
+Dry ice experiments are always a hit with children and adults alike!

 *Safety Alert* Dry ice is relatively safe, but it can be dangerous if handled incorrectly.
 Please see our dry ice safety FAQs for more information about safety, storage, and handling.

 *This post contains affiliate links.
 Please see our disclosure policy.

 To prepare our film canister rocket we gathered the following supplies: